Skip to product information

 1992 Graduated from Seian Women's Junior College, Department of Art and Design, Graphic Design Course, Video Major

-1996: Graduated from Kyoto Prefectural Ceramic Technical College, Department of Molding and Research
+1996 Graduated from Kyoto Prefectural Ceramic Technical College, Department of Molding and Research

-1997: Completed the Kyoto City Traditional Industry Technician Training Ceramics Course.
+1997 Completed the Kyoto City Traditional Industry Technician Training Ceramics Course.
 Created ceramics with his father.
-Exhibited at Nakamura Sotetsu exhibitions around the country.
-Joined Tetsukobo.
+Exhibited at Nakamura Sotetsu exhibitions around the country and participated in Tetsukobo.

-2002: Succeeded in the name of Suwa Sozan IV
+2002: Succeeded to the name of Suwa Sozan IV

 Currently, the Suwa Sozan Exhibition is being held in various locations.